Nonlocal degenerate parabolic hyperbolic equations on bounded domains: Preliminaries on the Lévy operator

-By splitting the integral on the right hand side in two, one integral featuring $\mathbbm{1}_E(x)$ and the other $\mathbbm{1}_E(x+z)$, one may perform the substitution of variable $x\mapsto x-z$ followed by $z\mapsto -z$ to see that the two coincide.
-Thus, we need only bound the first.
-By the Lipschitz continuity of $\varphi$ and an application of Young's inequality we find
+where $\chi_{E}$ is the indicator function on $E$.
+By splitting the integral on the right-hand side in two, one integral featuring $\chi_E(x)$ and the other $\chi_E(x+z)$, one may perform the substitution of variable $x\mapsto x-z$ followed by $z\mapsto -z$ to see that the two parts coincide.
+Thus, the integral is bounded by

-where $L$ is a Lipschitz constant for $\varphi$.
-The integral on the right-hand side is finite: Indeed, the first part of the integrand is integrable as $\psi\in H^{\L}(\R^d)$ while the second part is integrable as it has compact support in $x$ and is bounded by $C(|z|^2\wedge 1)$ for an appropriate constant $C$.

-(iii).
-By the same trick as before, it will suffice to prove \eqref{eq: integrandOfBIsAbsolutelyIntegrable} for $x$ restricted to some bounded measurable set $E$.
-By Lipschitz continuity of $\varphi$ and $\psi$ being of bounded variation we find

-where $|E|$ denotes the $d$-dimensional Lebesgue measure of $E$ and $C$ is some large constant.
-Integrating over $z\in\R^d$ with respect to $\dd \mu(z)$ and we are done.

-(iv).
-As before, we may restrict $x$ to some bounded measurable set $E$, and the result then follows by replacing $\psi,\varphi$ with their $L^\infty$ norms. \end{proof}